arthurdejong/python-stdnum/README.md

 ------------

 The modules should not require any external Python modules and should be pure Python.
-The modules are developed and tested with Python 2.7 and 3.6 but may also work with older versions of Python.
+The modules are developed and tested with Python 3 versions (see `setup.py`).

 Copyright
 ---------

-Copyright (C) 2010-2024 Arthur de Jong and others
+Copyright (C) 2010-2025 Arthur de Jong and others

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public